- Ph.D. in Slavic Languages and Literatures (University of Chicago, 2013)

 My research focuses on twentieth-century Russian literature, art, and culture, with particular attention paid to the relationship between text and image.
-My first book project, Photographic Literacy, Photography and Writing in Russia explores the intersection of photography and writing in the texts of author-photographers including Lev Tolstoy, Leonid Andreev, Maksimilian Voloshin, Mikhail Prishvin, Sergei Tret’iakov, Il’ia Ehrenburg, Il’ia Il’f, Aleksandr Solzhenitsyn, and Vladimir Nabokov.
+My first book, Photographic Literacy: Cameras in the Hands of Russian Authors, explores the intersection of photography and writing in the texts of author-photographers including Lev Tolstoy, Leonid Andreev, Maksimilian Voloshin, Mikhail Prishvin, Sergei Tret’iakov, Il’ia Ehrenburg, Il’ia Il’f, Aleksandr Solzhenitsyn, and Vladimir Nabokov.